-The kuna part of the compulsory reserve thus calculated is increased by 75% (December 31, 2020: 75%) computed reserve requirements on foreign currencies.
+The kuna part of the compulsory reserve thus calculated until August 10, 2022 is increased by 75% (December 31, 2021: 75%) computed reserve requirements on foreign currencies.
 70% of the kuna part of the reserve requirement is allocated to a special account with the CNB, while the rest is maintained by the average daily balance on the settlement account and on the account of funds for covering the negative balance on the current account in the National Clearing System.

-The portion of accrued foreign currency reserves is reduced by 75% (31 December 2020: 75%), which is accounted for by the calculated portion in kuna while the remaining 25% is held maintains the average daily balance of liquid foreign currency receivables in accordance with the Decision on Foreign Exchange Reserve.
+The portion of accrued foreign currency reserves is reduced by 75% (31 December 2021: 75%), which is accounted for by the calculated portion in kuna while the remaining 25% is held maintains the average daily balance of liquid foreign currency receivables in accordance with the Decision on Foreign Exchange Reserve.

-The obligatory reserve did not earn interest in 2021 (2020: nil).
+The obligatory reserve did not earn interest in 2022 (2021: nil).